-I still remember the panic and fear when a lens’ aperture blades came apart in my hands, and the relief when I managed to reassemble them.
+I still remember the panic and fear when the interwoven aperture blades of a lens came apart in my hands, and the relief when I finally managed to reassemble them.

 And I was intrigued by the pictures my father had developed and printed.
 His abandoned hobby seemed like magic.
 Perhaps my interest in photography has a genetic underpinning…

 While it’s become cliché to say photographs freeze moments in time.
 It’s a little less common and perhaps geekier to talk about how they freeze subjects in space as well.
 A photograph flattens our four-dimensional world into a flat two-dimensional shortcut.
 In this compression lies the art.

 I try to find interesting light in ordinary places where it escapes attention.
 My interests are eclectic and changing – from landscapes to urban, to people and portraiture.
 I like buildings.

 Lightroom /post processing

 In the Film Age, techno-photographers fine-tuned the dynamic range of an image by adjusting the negative’s exposure and development.
 Later, in the darkroom, they used dodging and burning to make local adjustments.

 Today’s digital post-processing techniques parallel those of film, requiring similar skill and patience – but much of the arduous calculation and preplanning has been eliminated, and mistakes tend to be more easily reversible.

 Much of my work begins after I’ve clicked the shutter.
 But there are limits to post-processing magic; the image must be fundamentally sound to begin with.